 Albert Clarke, our Stills Photographer, later gave us his unwanted contact sheets to stick in the scrap-books we kept of the filming.
 Amongst them are these photos he took of the Producer Richard Pilbrow with the charcoal burners of Ickenthwaite Forest.

 Audrey Steeley told me that the older chacoal burner is Jack Allonby who lived at Spark bridge, a well known local character.
 However, Myles Dickinson has written in to say that it is Norman Allonby, Jack’s brother, who lived at Bandrake Head.
 Audrey thinks the other chap could be Bill Norris, who was an authority on charcoal burning and also from Spark bridge, but that the picture doesn’t look much like him.
+I think it might be Bill Allonby, Jack’s brother.
 Does anyone else remember them?